j801h/j801h.github.io/_projects/fea.md

 <br>

- Further, I have developed the mesh representations for the exchanger, shown here:
+ I have also developed the mesh representations for the exchanger's hot and cold fluid regions, shown here:

 <br>